tfabris/BlueGigaEmpeg/README.txt

 Uploading code to the Arduino may be done with the BlueGigaEmpeg module fully assembled.
-However do not plug the BlueGigaEmpeg module into the empeg Car tuner connector unless the I2S modification has been completed, as described elsewhere in this document.
+However do not plug the BlueGigaEmpeg module into the empeg Car tuner connector until after the I2S modification has been completed, as described elsewhere in this document.

 Obtain the BlueGigaEmpeg Arduino sketch from GitHub, linked in the "Prerequisites" section of this document.
 Unzip it onto a folder named